Music Marketing: 9 Steps for Digital Music Marketing in 2025

 Step 2: Pick a goal for your ad.

-You’ll have the choice between profile visits, website visits, and promotion visits.
+You’ll have the have to set a conversion goal for the ad you’re creating.
 Depending on the type of post you’re promoting the goal will change.

 Step 3: Pick an audience for your ad.